This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 F2 --> P1

-If Project 2 is not defined in Lighthouse, Work Item 2, 4, and 5 will also not be known to Lighthouse.
+If Portfolio 2 is not defined in Lighthouse, Work Item 2, 4, and 5 will also not be known to Lighthouse.

 Why the Backlog Order Matters

-When Lighthouse is forecasting, it will always take all the Features of all Projects into account.
-If you set up a new Project, you want to know when this will be done taking into account all the other things that are going on.
-You can’t make a forecast for a Project in isolation, but you will always look at the full known backlog.
+When Lighthouse is forecasting, it will always take all the Features of all Portfolios into account.
+If you set up a new Portfolio, you want to know when this will be done taking into account all the other things that are going on.
+You can’t make a forecast for a Portfolio in isolation, but you will always look at the full known backlog.

-That means, if you really want to ignore everything else, just remove all other Projects.
+That means, if you really want to ignore everything else, just remove all other Portfolios.
 That’s not recommended though.

 The Impact of Feature WIP